TeamGloomy/TeamGloomy.github.io/pages/mydoc/General/plugins.md

 # Overview

 Here are a list of known plugins for DWC.
 The table indicates whether the plugin will work in Standalone or SBC mode.

+You can now also use the [Duet3d Plugin Repository](https://plugins.duet3d.com/) to find plugins.

 <div class="datatable-begin"></div>